-The Head of Psychosocial Services will support all activities necessary to ensure that The Children's Trust meets its responsibilities to safeguard/protect children and young people.
-The Head of Psychosocial Services will have responsibility to ensure that all safeguarding incidents are investigated with appropriate liaison with relevant agencies including LADO and Local Authority social workers.
+The Head of Psychosocial Services will support all activities necessary to ensure that The Children's Trust meets its responsibilities to safeguard/protect children, young people and vulnerable adults.
+The Head of Psychosocial Services will have responsibility to ensure that all safeguarding incidents are investigated with appropriate liaison with relevant agencies including DO and Local Authority social workers.